History of tornado research: First tornadic case study

 The first case study on a tornado took place following the violent 1764 Woldegk tornado, which struck around Woldegk, Duchy of Mecklenburg-Strelitz, Holy Roman Empire (modern-day Germany).
 Between 1764 and 1765, German scientist Gottlob Burchard Genzmer published a detailed survey of the damage path from the tornado.
-It covers the entire, 33 km (18.6 mi) long track and also includes eyewitness reports as well as an analysis of the debris and hail fallout areas.
+It covers the entire, 33km (18.6mi) long track and also includes eyewitness reports as well as an analysis of the debris and hail fallout areas.
 Genzmer calls the event an "Orcan" and only compares it to waterspouts or dust devils.
 Based on the damage survey, modern day meteorologists from the ESSL were able to assign a rating of F5, on the Fujita scale, and T11 on the TORRO scale, making it the earliest known F5 tornado worldwide.
 The T11 rating on the TORRO scale also places this event among the most violent tornadoes ever documented worldwide.